0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Sizzle/Sizzle.md

 ```

 ### Anonymous FTP
-We notice the FTP port with anonymous login enabled.
 No files were there, and we're not granted `write` access either.
 So we move on.

 ![Anon-FTP-no-write](Anon-FTP-no-write.jpg)

 ### HTTP/HTTPs
-The home page just shows a `GIF` of bacon sizzling.
+The home page just shows a `GIF` of bacon sizzling...

 ![http-homepage](http-homepage.jpg)